Roy Billing

-Roy Harwood Billing (born 1947) is a New Zealand television actor, now based on Waiheke Island, New Zealand.
-He was brought up in Ruawai, Northland, New Zealand.
+Roy Harwood Billing (born 1947) is a New Zealand television actor.
+Now based on Waiheke Island, he was brought up in Ruawai, Northland.
 Billing spent almost three decades living and working in Australia.
-He became widely known for his role as organised-crime boss “Aussie Bob” Trimbole in the TV series Underbelly.
+He became widely known for his role as organised-crime boss "Aussie Bob" Trimbole in the TV series Underbelly.

 Career

-In 1965 Billing formed a psychedelic rock band called The Ministry of Fog.
-After a short period at university doing a science degree, he dropped out and got a job at Inland Revenue.
+In 1965, Billing formed a psychedelic rock band called the Ministry of Fog.
+After a short period at university doing a science degree, he dropped out and had a job at Inland Revenue.
 After three years he moved into advertising, joining Auckland agencies Jacka Brown and later, McCann Erickson.
-“For a long time, I was stuck in accounts when I really wanted to be in creative.”
+He said that "For a long time, I was stuck in accounts when I really wanted to be in creative."

 After hobby stints in amateur theatre and Theatre Corporate, founding director Raymond Hawthorne offered him a job with a state theatre program, Theatre in Education, working with high schools throughout the North Island.
-Billing left advertising to take up the less lucrative new role, at the age of 30.
+Billing left advertising to take up the less lucrative new role at the age of 30.
 It was the beginning of his life as an actor.

-"Looking back now, I don’t know how I managed it.
+He aid "Looking back now, I don’t know how I managed it.
 Theatre in Education was actually quite a hard job.
 We travelled around the country going to schools and trying to engage students in the concepts of drama, and of course they didn’t want to know about it."

 Billing has starred in many television shows and had main roles on Bad Cop, Bad Cop, Dossa and Joe and Hell Has Harbour Views.
-Billing also had a recurring role on Blue Heelers as Senior Constable Ian Goss, on Always Greener as Eddie McGill, in Packed to the Rafters as Ron Barrett, and in Under the Mountain.
-In 2000 he featured in the film The Dish, a comedy about the Moon landings, portraying the Mayor of Parkes.
+Billing also had a recurring role on Blue Heelers, as Senior Constable Ian Goss on Always Greener, as Eddie McGill on Packed to the Rafters as Ron Barrett and on Under the Mountain.
+In 2000 he featured in the film The Dish, a comedy about the Moon landings, portraying the mayor of Parkes.
 He also appeared as part of the ensemble on the 2006 season of Thank God You're Here.
-He has had a guest role on All Saints.
+He had a guest role on All Saints.